DawnLightRise/DeMoP/README.md

 - `CANCER_TYPE`
 - `CANCER_TYPE_DETAILED`

 For gene ablation analysis, the ablation script extracts semicolon-separated gene segments from this section and removes them one at a time.
+Regarding the data format, please refer to `G_data_llm_20250324.csv`, which can be extracted from `./G_data_llm_20250324.tar.gz`.

 ## Model training